simoningemann/stackoverflow-clone/README.md

 ### Changes and other notes

 #### Changes to web service
+- remember: dont parse timesearched of queries to db because it is generated there
+- changed objects to fit names and new primary keys in database

 #### Changes to data base
+- added primary keys and serials to bookmarks and queries

 ### REFLEXIVE SYNOPSIS
 Summarize project 1, 2 and 3, relate implementation and theory